 - It must be perfectly compatible with the parameters of the excavator - too low a flow will limit performance, and too high a flow can damage the system.

-- The models available in the hydraulic earth auger category have a wide range of flow matching, making it easy to configure with different carriers.
+- The models available in the category of hydraulic drills for construction equipment have a wide range of flow matching, making it easy to configure with different carriers.

 - Working pressure (Bar)